Afro-Coder/WatchTower/readme.md

     <li>Filter logs</li>
 </ul>

-Feel free to leave your suggestions, I'm currently working as a tech support, for 9 hours a day, so this took me a long time to build.
+Feel free to leave your suggestions.

 ## About Laravel